Introduction

 There is one special metadata here, which is "aggregate.id", this tell Ecotone the instance of User which it should fetch from storage and execute this method on.
 There is no need to create Command Class at all, because there is no data we need to pass there.
 This way we can build features with ease and protect internal state of our Models, so they are not modified in incorrect way.

 We are using outputChannelName here to indicate where to pass Message after it's handled by our Command Handler.
 In here we could enrich our CardApplication with some additional data, or create new object.
 However it's fully fine to pass same object to next step, if there was no need to modify it.
-Having ability to pass same object between steps simplify the workflow a lot, as we are not in need to create custom objects, doing transformation logic, just for the sake of the Framework limitations.

 Let's define now location where our Message will land after:

-We are using here InternalHandler, internal handlers are not connected to any Command or Event Buses, therefore we can use them as part of the workflow steps, that we don't want to expose outside.
+We are using here InternalHandler, internal handlers are not connected to any Command or Event Buses, therefore we can use them as part of the workflow steps, which we don't want to expose outside.

 Our Internal Handler contains of inputChannelName which points to the same channel as our Command Handlers outputChannelName.
 This way we bind Message Handlers together to create workflows.
 As you can see we also added Asynchronous attribute, as process of identity verification can take a bit of time, we would like it to happen in background.